 Role of female military in peacekeeping operations

-Female soldiers are not only able to perform in the same functions and capacities as their male counterparts, from command to frontline roles, they also bring an added value to military operations.
-Female soldiers bring an additional perspective in planning operations and in making key decisions, especially those affecting civilians, particularly women and girls.
-This is a critical consideration for a mission as it provides a holistic approach to meet its mandate in today’s complex and evolving peacekeeping environment.
+Female soldiers perform in many functions and capacities, from command to frontline roles, while bringing an added value to military operations.
+Female soldiers provide an invaluable perspective in planning operations and in making key decisions, especially those affecting civilians, particularly women and girls.
+This is an operational imperative for a mission as it provides a holistic approach to meet its mandate in today’s complex and evolving peacekeeping environment.

-Some unique tactical skills female military bring to this field include screening of female civilians and conducting of house searches in areas where it is not culturally appropriate for men to enter private spaces.
+Some unique tactical skills female military personnel bring to this field include screening of female civilians and conducting of house searches in areas where it is not culturally appropriate for men to enter private spaces.
 Local populations in host countries often feel more comfortable liaising and sharing information with military troops that include women alongside men.
-By obtaining better information, we are able to better protect these communities.
+By obtaining better information, we can better protect these communities.

 Female military peacekeepers network